rgrjnr/ze-11/src/cases/pingodoce.md

 4. **Scalable Recipes**
    Users value recipes that are easy to scale up or down, with accurate ingredient quantities per person and real-life kitchen measurements like spoons or cups.
 5. **Simple, Universal Units**
-   Many requested the use of everyday, intuitive measurements—like tablespoons and cups—over complex units such as grams, to make cooking more approachable.
+   Many requested the use of everyday, intuitive measurements; like tablespoons and cups; over complex units such as grams, to make cooking more approachable.

 ### Problem Statement

-Although most participants cook regularly—92% at least once per week—the majority experience recurring difficulties with portioning, especially when preparing meals for larger groups (4+ people).
+Although most participants cook regularly; 92% at least once per week; the majority experience recurring difficulties with portioning, especially when preparing meals for larger groups (4+ people).
 This issue affects 87% of respondents, with younger adults (18–35) and women making up the bulk of the affected audience.

 Despite frequent cooking, people only search for recipes online occasionally, relying mostly on recipe websites, social media, and supermarket platforms.
 When they do, they encounter recipes that are hard to scale, lack intuitive measurements, or don’t clearly indicate quantities per person.